buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 The wall axis is represented by a two-dimensional open curve within a particular shape representation.
-The 'Axis' shape representation is only used to locate the material layer set along the axis, if the IfcMaterialLayerSetUsgae is applied to the IfcWall.
+The 'Axis' shape representation is only used to locate the material layer set along the axis, if the IfcMaterialLayerSetUsage is applied to the IfcWall.
 In this case, the wall axis is used to apply the material layer set usage parameter to the wall geometry.